Primary Navigation Mobile

 Like Fastned and Gridserve, Osprey is committed to providing a network of rapid-chargers in accessible locations.
 Those locations include supermarkets, pubs and coffee shops.
 It’s also keen to ensure ‘accessibility’ is for all, so locations are well-lit and disability-friendly.
 In August 2022, the brand partnered with British Garden Centres to roll out additional rapid chargers in the car parks of its UK stores.

-Size of network: Over 170 sites with 700-plus chargepoints, including four high-power charging hubs, with views to secure a further 150 hubs over the next four years.
+Size of network: Around 200 sites with 1,000-plus chargepoints, including four high-power charging hubs, with views to secure a further 150 hubs over the next four years.
 Osprey reckons its ultra-rapid chargers can add 100 miles of range in as little as 20 minutes.

 How to charge: Osprey App gives regular users access to monthly billing, receipts, etc.